techexo/doc/en/admin/installation/readme.md

 ### Other packages

-wallabag is available as packages on [Cloudron](https://cloudron.io/store/org.wallabag.cloudronapp.html), [YunoHost](https://install-app.yunohost.org/?app=wallabag2) and [Synology NAS](https://synocommunity.com/package/wallabag).
+wallabag is available as packages for [Cloudron](https://cloudron.io/store/org.wallabag.cloudronapp.html), [YunoHost](https://install-app.yunohost.org/?app=wallabag2) and [Synology NAS](https://synocommunity.com/package/wallabag).

 {% hint style="danger" %} These packages are not provided directly by the developers of wallabag, and may not be up-to-date! {% endhint %}

-## Requirements for a self-hosted configuration or a mutualized server.
+## Hosting wallabag: Requirements

 If you're not scared, bravo!
 And let's get to it...